FactorySimPy/FactorySimPy/docs/examples.md

-## Example with a custom edge selction policy as a function
+## Example with a custom edge selection policy as a function